(Updated Feb. 6, 2025)

 It was the first trade made by Cardinals general manager Bing Devine and it was one of his best.
 Devine credited Cardinals manager Fred Hutchinson with encouraging him to make the deal.

 In his book “October 1964,” author David Halberstam wrote, “Devine was uneasy because it was his first deal and because he had not only never seen (Flood) but he had no sense of him either.
-But Hutch seemed confident of Flood’s ability and Devine had a good deal of faith in Hutchinson’s ability to judge talent.”
+But (Hutchinson) seemed confident of Flood’s ability and Devine had a good deal of faith in Hutchinson’s ability to judge talent.”

 No. 2: Cardinals infielder

-Flood, who won seven consecutive Gold Glove awards as a Cardinals center fielder from 1963-69, played two games at third base and one at second base for St. Louis.
+Flood, who won seven consecutive Gold Glove awards as a Cardinals center fielder from 1963-69, played two games at third base and one at second for St. Louis.

 In all three instances, Flood shifted from the outfield to the infield late in games.
 The breakdown: